The Giant Spider Invasion: Release

-Reception
+Reception and legacy

 Brandlon L. Chase, the president of distributor Group 1 International Distribution Organization, won the "Outstanding Executive Achievement" award at the Academy of Science Fiction, Fantasy and Horror Films.
 Linda Gross for the Los Angeles Times called it a "poorly done combination of science fiction, Jaws, and Day of the Locust."
-Gross was also critical on the films script and Rebane's direction, but thought the spiders to be scary.
+Gross was also critical of the film's script and Rebane's direction, but thought the spiders to be scary.
 Glenn Garvin from The Delta Democrat-Times described the movie as "self-subconsciously ludicrous".
 Garvin also recounted during his theater experience kids at the screening were laughing instead of being scared by the film.
 Albuquerque Journal's Chuck Mittlestadt gave the film a warmer reception, giving positive marks for its editing and direction.
 Mittlestadt also gave praise to Barbara Hale, Kevin Brodie, and Alan Hale's acting.

-Michael Weldon, in The Psychotronic Encyclopedia of Film, while criticizing the special effects and comparing them negatively to The Giant Claw, he considered the movie to be "Lots of laughs".
+Michael Weldon, in The Psychotronic Encyclopedia of Film, while criticizing the special effects and comparing them negatively to The Giant Claw, considered the movie to be funny.
 Leonard Maltin wrote, "Veteran cast can't do much for this tacky horror opus filmed in Wisconsin."
 VideoHound's Golden Movie Retriever gave the film one star, while Robert Firsching from Allmovie gave the movie one star out of five, speaking negatively about Rebane's direction and the movie's use of humor.
-Blockbuster Entertainment gave the film one star and thought that the unintentional laughs from the film worn thin quickly.
+Blockbuster Entertainment gave the film one star and thought that the unintentional laughs from the film wore thin quickly.
 The film is listed on 'The 100 Most Enjoyably Bad Movies Ever Made' in the book The Official Razzie Movie Guide by Golden Raspberry Award founder John Wilson.
 Wired listed the movie as one of the "cheesiest movies" ever made.